U.S. sues Lockheed, others for alleged kickbacks on nuclear site cleanup

 The large 586-square mile Hanford nuclear site in southern Washington, established during World War Two to produce plutonium, is considered the biggest environmental cleanup in U.S. history.
 It is administered by the Department of Energy, Environmental Protection Agency and the state of Washington.

-Reporting by Lisa Lambert; Editing by Chris Reese
+Reporting by Lisa Lambert; additional reporting by Mike Stone; editing by Chris Reese